Local Foods, Local Places (2018)

 Local Foods, Local Places (2016)

 Local Foods, Local Places is a program sponsored by the Environmental Protection Agency (EPA) with other federal partners, which helps communities create walkable, healthy, economically vibrant neighborhoods through the development of local food systems.
 Local Foods, Local Places aims to boost economic opportunities for local farmers and businesses, improve access to healthy local food, and promote childhood wellness.
-Twenty-six communities were selected by the EPA in 2016 to receive technical assistance grants in support of local food system community action plans.
+Twenty-six communities were selected by the EPA in 2016 to receive technical assistance in support of local food system community action plans.
 Northbound Ventures had the privilege to assist the cities of Baltimore, Maryland and Gary, Indiana.

 Baltimore, MD - Avenue Market